kasperisager/vanilla-ninja/README.md

 #### watch - `grunt ninja`
 Starts an instance of Reloadr (a basic LiveReload CLI) that watches the compiled assets for changes and pushes these to your Vanilla installation automatically and runs the `watch` tasks that watches your source assets and compiles these whenever they change.

+## Issue tracking

+If you come across any bugs or if you have a feature request, please [file an issue](https://github.com/kasperisager/Ninja/issues) using the Github Issue tracker.
+Ninja won't be supported through http://vanillaforums.org so please stick to using Github for inquires about bugs and feature requests.
+Thanks!

 ## Special thanks